Scaling limit of soliton lengths in a multicolor box-ball system: Acknowledgments

 \section{Acknowledgments}

 JBL was supported in part by an ORAU Powe award and a grant from the Simons Foundation (634530).
+HL was partially supported by NSF grants DMS-2206296 and DMS-2010035.
 PP was supported by the NSF Career grant DMS 1351590 and NSF RTG grant DMS 1745638.
+AS was partially Simons Foundation MP-TSM-00002716.
+We are grateful to Emily Gunawan, Olivia Fugikawa, and David Zeng for spotting an error in our proof of Prop. \ref{prop:invariants_proof} \textbf{(ii)} in an earlier version and suggesting a possible fix.
+We are also grateful to Russ Williams for helpful discussions on SRBM.

 { }